swastikshresth/Supermart_Grocery_Sales_Report/README.md

 2. -----------Transform:-------------------------
 * Data Cleaning
-   1. Check duplicate values and drop it if duplicates are found.
+ **  1. Check duplicate values and drop it if duplicates are found.**
     * I am mentioning the queries which I have used in this project.

     - QUERIES for Duplicate values (Unique order_id and all the rest columnn)